 In this regard, the Tax Cuts and Jobs Act (TCJA) of 2017 served to both giveth and taketh away.
 The TCJA not only retained the existing tax deduction for charitable contributions, it bolstered it by allowing taxpayers to contribute even more under the deduction.
 Prior to the TCJA, you could only deduct up to 50% of your adjustable gross income (AGI) as charitable gifts.
 The Act effectively raised the AGI limit to 60%, allowing taxpayers to gift more while still benefitting from the deduction.

 At the same time, the TCJA dramatically overhauled the standard deduction— essentially doubling the deduction while eliminating and scaling back a number of allowances.
-For 2021, the standard deduction is $12,550 for single taxpayers and $25,100 for those who are married filing jointly.
+For 2023, the standard deduction is $13,850 for single taxpayers and $27,700 for those who are married filing jointly.
 Not surprisingly, that has dissuaded many taxpayers who used to itemize deductions from continuing to do so.
-For the 2019 tax year, only about 1 in 10 (11.4%) taxpayers itemized their deductions compared to about 1 in 3 (31.9%) prior to the change according to IRS data.One small victory for those who choose not to itemize is that the CARES Act and subsequent legislation includes a special $300 charitable tax deduction (up to $600 for married couples filing jointly) for both the 2020 and 2021 tax years, and for 2021, married couples filing jointly can deduct up to $600.
+Prior to the 2017 tax law, roughly 30% of taxpayers itemized deductions.
+Currently, however, an estimated 90% of taxpayers choose to claim the standard deduction.2

 But what if you want to give considerably more than that to charity?
 Are there ways to still gain the tax benefits without having to itemize your deductions every year?
 Yes, there are.
 In fact, the following are two relatively simple strategies you may want to consider.